abramann/Tanks-War/README.md

 ## How to play

 The player controls a tank and destroys other players tanks.
-The play style will be improved after basic game functions(audio, interface, server and client) are implemented.
+The play style will be improved after basic game functions(AI, interface, server and client) are implemented.

 ### Controls